SepatakeTshepo/First-repository/README.md

 - Run the program: `java Main`

 ## Features
+- Add allowance for the month
-- Add fixed and variable expenses
+- Add expenses
+- Add price for each expense
-- Calculate remaining allowance
+- Calculate remaining balanace
-- Display expense list